Offered this year

 An introductory survey of the sources, beliefs and practices of Judaism, Christianity and Islam.
 The traditions are studied in their cultural and political contexts from both historical and contemporary perspectives.

-RCS 307: Religion and the Environment
+Topic: Religion and the News

 Instructor: Dr. Martin Adam